THE ROAD SO FAR…

 As summer approached, we had become up to speed with what the SPN family (both the fanbase and the cast and crew) accomplishes.
 We marvelled over the power of the fanbase as it played a big part in getting Eric Kripke’s show Timeless un-cancelled on NBC, and a spin off called Wayward Daughters about Jody Mills and the other badass SPN ladies green lit.
 We signed up for gishwhes and let Misha Collins’ unholy influence over us lead us to cover ourselves in maple syrup.
 In truth, making the decision to attend the Supernatural convention opened the floodgates.
 More and more the show and the amazing people who make it inspire me to do things I’d never made time for before, or chickened out of or put off one way or another.
 Hell, this blog is one of them!

-So, here’s to you, Supernatural, and to my wonderful (and crazy) friends who were with me for the ride.
+So, here’s to you, Supernatural, and to my wonderful friends who were with me for the ride.
+You know who you are.